centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/monitoring-with-snmp-traps.md

 ### Route/Transfer SNMP traps

-It's possible to have a SNMP trap concentrator.
-Eg: Oracle GRID.
+It is possible to have an SNMP trap concentrator. e.g.: Oracle GRID.
-Oracle GRID is responsible for federating information for all Oracle servers if necessary, it's the Oracle GRID server who sends the SNMP trap to the monitoring server.
+Oracle GRID is responsible for federating information for all Oracle servers.
+If necessary, the Oracle GRID server sends the SNMP trap to the monitoring server.

-However, from a SNMP trap sent from Oracle GRID, we want to extract the IP address of the host and display the message in the service trap not belonging to Oracle Grid but to the correct host.
+However, from an SNMP trap sent from Oracle GRID, we want to extract the IP address of the host and display the message in the service trap not belonging to Oracle Grid but to the correct host.

 To do this, perform the following steps:

 1. Create a generic trap, with the following parameters:

-* In **Main** Tab:
+* In the **Main** Tab:

 | Attributes     | Description           |
 | -------------- | --------------------- |